 - Production Linked Incentive (PLI) Scheme for Electronics

-have supported the growth of embedded systems and microcontroller adoption in industrial automation.
-These programs aim to strengthen manufacturing capabilities and reduce reliance on imports.
+These programs support the growth of embedded systems and microcontroller adoption, strengthening domestic manufacturing capabilities and reducing reliance on imports.

 Tools and Resources for Working with Microcontrollers